PRODUCT FACTS

 Protective clothing – General requirements

 All protective clothing that is placed on the European market must meet the requirements of the EN ISO 13688 standard.
-This standard defines the general requirements that apply for all types of protective clothing, but does not specify protective properties for the garments and cannot therefore be used as a standalone base document for certification.
+This standard defines the general requirements that apply for all types of protective clothing, but does not specify protective properties for the garments and cannot be used as a standalone base document for certification.

 EN ISO 13688 is always used when verifying protective clothing performance, but the standard is not symbolised in a pictogram and is not stated on the garment’s label.